-The future risks considered throughout 2022 included:
+The future risks considered throughout 2023 included:

-- the aftermath of the Covid-19 pandemic;

-- ongoing issues relating to Brexit;

-- further changes to the regulatory framework;
+- other changes to the regulatory framework;

 - the impact of a rising interest rate environment;

-- the impact of high inflation; and
+- the impact of high inflation;

+- recession; and

-- recession.
+- geopolitical instability.

 Factors addressed when considering the Society's ability to manage future risks and uncertainties included liquidity, funding, capital resources, future profitability and risk management processes.
 Stress testing was used to assess the Society's ability to withstand a variety of extreme circumstances and conditions.